 - There are two types of motion in the heavens: the stars moving steadily; and the sun, moon, and planets moving in a more complex way.

 - There is no up or down in the universe.
 What is above us in the heavens depends on where we stand on the earth’s spherical surface.

 The Almagest’s Trigonometry

-In Ptolomy’s time electronic calculators lay almost two millennia in the future.
+In Ptolemy’s time electronic calculators lay almost two millennia in the future.
 To help budding astronomers with their calculations, Ptolemy offered them a large table of chords.

 Chords are used for trigonometry calculations: they are closely related to sines.
-Ptolomy probably got his table of chords from an earlier Greek genius: Hipparchus.
+Ptolemy probably got his table of chords from an earlier Greek genius: Hipparchus.